-- ► Use the vacuum pump for vacuum generation only. - When pumping media with an oxygen concentration level of > 21 %, only use perfluorinated, synthetic oils (F5) as lubricant. - Use sealing gas as appropriate for the process. - Operate the vacuum pump within the application limits of the product and in compliance with the technical data. - Adhere to the installation, commissioning, operating, and maintenance instructions. - Use only accessory parts recommended by Pfeiffer Vacuum.
+- Use the vacuum pump for vacuum generation only. - When pumping media with an oxygen concentration level of > 21 %, only use perfluorinated, synthetic oils (F5) as lubricant. - Depending on the process and if necessary, use sealing gas. - Evacuating high-boiling media (e.g. solvents) degrades the lubricant. - Operate the vacuum pump within application limits (see: Product usage limits and Technical data). - ► Adhere to the installation, commissioning, operating, and maintenance instructions. - Use only accessory parts recommended by Pfeiffer Vacuum.